PSLmodels/blog/_posts/2021-06-14-demo-day-13-taxbrain-python-api.md

 can be found [here](https://gist.github.com/andersonfrailey/bb8ac6db609bf0146ef23d1d35d32334).

-TaxBrain's Python API allows you to run a full analysis of income tax policies in just four lines of code:
+TaxBrain's Python API allows you to run a full analysis of income tax policies in just three lines of code:

 ```python
 from taxbrain import TaxBrain